lambdafunc/shyovn/README.md

 -->

-My name is Yogesh, Software Engineer based in Ireland with a strong interest in Open-Source.
+My name is Yogesh, Software Engineer based in Ireland.

-I currently work in DevOps and SRE projects mostly using Golang and Cloud-Native technologies.
+I enjoy working in Infrastructure, DevOps and SRE projects mostly using Python, Golang and Cloud-Native technologies.

 <p float="left">